AxiomeVI/SpeebrunConsistencyTracker/README.md

 - Trend Slope: measures how session duration affects performance.
 Values closer to zero indicate little effect, while negative values indicate that your times tend to improve as the session progresses, whereas positive values indicate the opposite
 - SoB: Sum of Best
 - Median Absolute Deviation: measure of how spread out the run times are around the median
+- Relative Median Absolute Deviation: Median Absolute Deviation as a percentage of the median, allowing easier comparison across different segments / rooms
 - Consistency Score: Composite metric estimating how consistent times are.
 Tighter distributions, times closer to the best, and fewer resets result in a higher score.
 - Bimodal Test: detects multiple peaks in the time distribution indicating an hit-or-miss strat in a room.
 The Bimodality Coefficient is to be compared to the critical tresholf of 0.555 which indicates an uniform distribution; higher values point towards bimodality, whereas lower values point toward unimodality.
 - Room Dependency: measures how a poor time in a room impacts the next room, ranging from -1 to 1.
 A value of 0 indicates no effect, while a high positive score suggests that a mistake in a room often leads to a bad time in the following room.